 Then there are the TCG and FTB blades.
 TCG stands for triple chip grind, which has a raker tooth as every other tooth.
 It’s a very durable type of blade and does not present any tear-outs on brittler material.
 TCG blades work on a variety of materials including melamine.

 FTB stands for the flat-top grind, which makes them the best choice for rips.
-Due to this, our experts caution that FTB blades will produce unclean cuts.
+Due to this, the FTB blades may produce unclean cuts.

 How to Change Miter Saw Blade